ktnlvr/zedmech/rules.typ

 === Line of Sight

-Two positions are visible (#los) if there exists a straight line from one to the other.
+Two positions are visible if there exists a straight line from one to the other.

 === Pushing